Vágner Love: Kairat

 On 8 July 2020, Kazakhstan Premier League club FC Kairat announced the signing of Vágner Love on a six-month contract, with the option to extend it.

 On 3 November 2020, Love scored Kairat's first goal, in a 3–1 win over Ordabasy, to clinch their first Kazakhstan Premier League title since 2004.
 On 5 November 2020, Kairat extended their contract with Vágner Love until the end of the 2021 season.

 Midtjylland

 On 20 January 2022, Love signed an agreement to join Midtjylland on a free transfer, with a contract lasting until the end of the 2021/22 season.
 On 22 May 2022 Midtjylland confirmed, that Love was one out of seven players, whose contracts had come to an end, and therefore would leave the club.

 Sport Recife

 On 26 July 2022, Love returned to Brazil after two years, joining Série A side Sport Recife until the end of the year.

 On 6 January 2023, the forward renewed his contract with the club for another season.

 Atlético Goianiense

 On 5 January 2024, Love signed a one-year contract with recently-promoted Série A club Atlético Goianiense.

+Retirement

+On 28 March 2026, Vágner Love officially announced his retirement from professional football in a match between Retrô and Ceará for the Copa do Nordeste.